Wow, that time of year again! Time flies.

 - Finally building that Excel dashboard of US Political data that I had in the back of mind for far too long.

 - Figuring out a workaround using CSS and text widgets to create pie charts in a Geckoboard dashboard.
-This was undoubtedly the most detailed and time consuming blog post of the year, but for that reason one of the most satisfying!
+This was undoubtedly the most detailed and time consuming side project of the year, but for that reason one of the most satisfying!

 - Publishing this list of all the best data analytics resources I came across during the year.